 Field Name # Length Description Record Type 1 2 Enter 02 for detail record.
 Data Type 3 1 Enter F for financial aid record.
 Filler 4 1 Pad with 1 space.
 College Student ID 5 10 OPTIONAL: If your institution has an assigned student identification number, enter that number here.
 Pad with spaces when necessary.
 The field length must equal 10.
 If your institution has NOT assigned student identification number or does not wish to enter one, pad this field with 10 spaces.
 ADHE will not validate or use this information in any way.
 This field is added as a convenience for institutions choosing to use it.
 SISDB Student ID (ssn_id) 15 9 Enter the student's current social security number (if they provide it).
 This entry must match the SSN_ID used in the registration file.
 If the student does not provide a valid social security number, see note c below. a.
 If a new (changed) number is being reported for this student, use the process described under "ID Change" in this manual to update it. b.
 See the reference called "ID Change for Student or Instructor Record Layout" for valid SSN's. c.
 See the reference called "Substitute, Alternate, or Locally Generated SSN_ID Structure (SISDB Student Number)" for working with Alternate SISDB Student Numbers.
 Fund Code (fund_code) 24 8 See the complete listing of authorized fund codes in the FUND CODE table.
 Fund Amount (fund_amount) 32 5 Enter the final year-end total amount of assistance received by the student for the fund and the full academic year.
 This should be reported as a positive amount and should be the final year-end amount including any and all adjustments.
-The maximum fund amount for any one fund code (with the exception of EFC or COA) is \$40,000.
 Reduced Amount by Stacking (reduced_stacking) 37 5 Enter the amount (if any) that was reduced due to the state stacking requirement.
-This should be reported as a positive amount.
-If there was no reduced amount, enter zero (0).
-Reduced Amount by Other (reduced_other) 42 5 Enter the amount (if any) that was reduced due to reasons other than the state stacking requirement.
 This should be reported as a positive amount.
 If there was no reduced amount, enter zero (0).